jweah2385/code-Quiz/README.md

 # Quiz

-This is a javascript quiz that has the user solve 10 question.
+This is a javascript quiz that has the user solve 10 questions.
 The user will have a hundred seconds to complete the quiz.
 Each wrong answer will result in 5-second deduction from the countdown.
 When the countdown reaches zero or the user completes the quiz, the highest score will be recorded and saved.

 ## Table of Contents